2023 Toyota Highlander: What We Know So Far

-The Highlander comes with a 295 hp 3.5-liter V-6, paired with an eight-speed automatic transmission and front or all wheels.
-During a short test drive, we found the V-6 can cope with short on-ramps without straining; on our test track, our all-wheel-drive test vehicle made it to 60 mph in a fairly fast 6.7 seconds.
+The Highlander comes with a 295 hp 3.5-liter V-6, an eight-speed automatic transmission, and front or all wheels.
+During a short test drive, we found the V-6 can cope with short on-ramps without straining; on our test track, our all-wheel-drive test vehicle made it to 60 mph in reasonably fast 6.7 seconds.
 Handling is unpleasant but stable, and travel is perfect for family-chauffer tasks.
 More driving pleasures can be found in the Mazda CX-9.

 Toyota Highlander Hybrid Powertrain

 Four 2.5-liter cylinders and two electric motors teamed up for a combined 243 horsepower in the Highlander Hybrid.
-This model comes with a continuously varied automatic transmission (CVT) and a choice between front-drive and all wheels.
+This model has a continuously varied automatic transmission (CVT) and a choice between front drive and all wheels.
 This powertrain gives buyers something more fuel-efficient than the standard model.

-The tradeoff comes in acceleration performance, both due to the lower hybrid horsepower rating and the fact that this model uses CVT instead of an automatic eight-speed nonhybrid.
-On our test track, the hybrid model managed to reach 60 mph in 7.3 seconds.
+The tradeoff comes in acceleration performance due to the lower hybrid horsepower rating and the fact that this model uses CVT instead of an automatic eight-speed nonhybrid.
+The hybrid model reached 60 mph in 7.3 seconds on our test track.

-We’ve tested the standard Highlander on our 200-mile highway fuel economy route, where it delivers 28 mpg.
-When the hybrid visits our office, we will test its fuel efficiency on the same route.
+We’ve tested the standard Highlander on our 200-mile highway fuel economy route, delivering 28 mpg.
+When the hybrid visits our office, we will test its fuel efficiency on the same road.

 2023 Toyota Highlander Interior

-The base L and mid-range LE models can accommodate eight passengers using bench seats in the second and third rows, but a seven-seat arrangement with a second-row captain’s seat is available on higher trims.
-Passenger space is more generous here than in the CX-9, but not as wide as in the Chevrolet Traverse, especially in the third row.
-The material throughout the cabin is much better than that in the last generation Highlander.
+The base L and mid-range LE models can accommodate eight passengers using bench seats in the second and third rows, but a seven-seat arrangement with a second-row captain’s chair is available on higher trims.
+Passenger space is more generous here than in the CX-9 but not as comprehensive as in the Chevrolet Traverse, especially in the third row.
+The material throughout the cabin is much better than that in the last generation of Highlander.

 2023 Toyota Highlander Release Date and Price